Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-But while I'm doing that I'm also doing Sto.
-One of my friends from church came up to me was like, hey, Tom, you want to do you want to join me on a startup because you know how to build an app?
-It didn't realize all I could do at the time.
+While I’m doing that, I’m also doing a startup.
+One of my friends from church asked, “Hey Tom, want to join me on a startup?
+You know how to build an app.”
+He didn’t realise all I could do at the time.

 00:03:36:03 - 00:03:36:21